multi-learn/lis2/docs/source/training_pipeline.rst

    - For each split (i.e. each configuration of "which fold is in which set"), train, valid and test sets are created using the indices in fold assignments
    - A :ref:`trainer` is loaded
-   - A :ref:`model `is trained using this trainer.
+   - A :ref:`models` is trained using this trainer.
    - This loop is repeated k-times.
 See more details on the training in :ref:`trainer`

 3. **Results and metrics:**